forio/Epicenter.jl/README.md

-## A Julia package for writing models and simulations
+## A package for writing models and simulations

 Don't let him near Tybalt, they have a history.